lonkaars/wall-e2/robot/readme.md

 - arbitrary numbers should be aliased to `#define` statements or `enum`s if part of a series.
 - general constants should be placed in `consts.h`
+- don't import `<pololu/orangutan.h>` directly, instead use `"orangutan_shim.h"` to keep code compatible with the simulator

 ## todo